Smulligan85/Hubstaff-Tutorial-Blog-Post/tutorial.md

 The `auth_client` method validates that the form params are present and then assigns a new instance of the Hubstaff::Client class to the variable client.
 If the form was not fully filled in or the log in was unsuccessful the client will return nil and we redirect the user with a flash message.
 Otherwise the user’s client attribute is assign the the client variable which stores the instance of Hubstaff::Client, saves the user and redirects with a success message.
 Now the user is fully linked to their Hubstaff account and won’t need to log in again we they use the application!

 Now that the user is linked to their Hubstaff account we can use forms to retrieve specific information.
 As I mentioned in the introduction, this tutorial will go over retrieving custom team report data and screenshots.
+Check out the documentation [link to docs] if you would like to learn about additional methods provided by the Hubstaff gem.
 Lets get started.

 First we will add the appropriate post routes to handle our form data.
 Here is what the final routes file should look like:
 ```ruby